Jiazhou-Bi/BTC-Price-Prediction/other/llm_usage/llm_usage.md

-No llm was used during the draft of the paper.

-Llm was used as a supporting coder for the data simulation's code generation.
+LLM was used in creating the code for data validation, found in '../scripts/03-clean_data.ipynb'.